 High-end clients expect high-end service.

-This means that every part of the service experience should be top notch.
+This means that every part of the service experience should be top-notch.
 From the moment they make a purchase all the way to the end of the coaching package, product or program.

 This experience also includes other provisions such as a great welcome gift, personalized services such as a customer service professional or Virtual Assistant who is on hand to sort out administrative issues like tech problems, invoicing, worksheets…

 Just about every touchpoint you have with your client.
-The more you are able to anticipate and fulfill your premium client’s needs throughout their experience, the more they’ll acknowledge that you’re offering a premium service.
+The more you are able to anticipate and fulfil your premium client’s needs throughout their experience, the more they’ll acknowledge that you’re offering a premium service.

 They’re also likely to recommend you to friends and peers who are looking for similar high-end services.